 A mother nurtures and carries a baby for nine long months and hopes that the baby comes in the world as healthy.
 Many mothers wish to have a normal, vaginal delivery which is considered best for both the mother and the baby.
 To have an uncomplicated, smooth delivery is the wish of every pregnant woman.
-Largely achievable, health of a baby is dependent on the mother’s diet and physical activity levels.
+Largely achievable, the health of a baby is dependent on the mother’s diet and physical activity levels.
 You know that you need to keep your weight in check and eat healthy, wholesome food to nourish the baby.
 You must have heard about techniques that can help you cope with labor pains.
 Fair enough.
 But what if we tell you that there are certain physical exercises that will boost your chances of having a normal delivery manifold?
 Read on!

 Exercising During Pregnancy – Take A Health Check

 The first and foremost step when you think of exercising during pregnancy is to get your doctor’s clearance.
 Since every pregnancy is unique, your doctor will be able to tell you if there is something that you need to be extra careful about.
-Considering your health and past medical history, the doctor will be able to suggest you how and when to start exercising and precautions that you might need to take.
+After considering your health and past medical history, the doctor will be able to suggest to you how and when to start exercising and precautions that you might need to take.
 There are certain conditions when exercising is not recommended.
 Some of them are listed here.

 Setting Up A Pre-Exercise Checklist

-Before you tread on the journey of pregnancy exercises for a normal delivery, make sure you have check marked the below points:
+Before you tread on the journey of pregnancy exercises for normal delivery, make sure you have check marked the below points:

 - You are dressed in loose and comfortable clothing